adhithinm/cse15l-lab-reports/index.md

 #### What is the ls command and what does it do?

-The `cd` command lists files in a certain directory.
+The `ls` command lists files in a certain directory.

 `no arguments`